 Baird's beaked whales are not listed as "depleted" under the MMPA or listed as "threatened" or "endangered" under the Endangered Species Act.
 Reliable estimates of the minimum population, population trends, PBR, and status of the stock relative to its Optimum Sustainable Population size are currently not available.
+Because the PBR is unknown, the level of annual U.S. commercial fishery-related mortality that can be considered insignificant and approaching zero mortality and serious injury rate is unknown.
 However, the estimated annual rate of human-caused mortality and serious injury seems minimal for this stock.
 Thus, the Alaska stock of Baird's beaked whale is not classified as strategic.